jhernand/fulfillment-service/manifests/README.md

 ## Kind

-To create the Kind cluster create use a command like this:
+To create the Kind cluster use a command like this:

 ```yaml
 $ kind create cluster --config - <<.